taylortempleton/SimpleCPU_RISC-V/README.md

-***Note: Overwhelming majority of the SimpleCPU project is the work of Tenstorrent engineering genius Rahul Behl.
+***Note: The below effort builds upon the amazing and substantial work of Tenstorrent engineering genius Rahul Behl.
+My goal is simply to contribute to an already great project, to futher my own understanding of risc-v.
+Many thanks to Rahul for publishing such a useful educational resource.
 * https://www.linkedin.com/in/raulbehl/

-Taylor's contributions, not yet merged:
+Taylor's contributions:
+1. Create Verilator/C++ testbench for verification, debug and waveform review (Complete)
+2. Debug and update existing random instruction sequence generator
-* Correct infinite loop bug of i-type and j-type instructions.
+  * Correct infinite-loop bug impacting i-type and j-type risc-v instructions.
 (Complete)
   * Correct JALR instruction function.
 (Complete)
-* Create Verilator testbench for verification purposes.
-(Complete)
-* Add hex_gen support for remaining unsupported RISC-V instructions (In progress)
+  * Add hex_gen support for remaining unsupported RV32I base instructions (In progress)
+3. Draft and execute verification plan.
+(Pending)

 -----------------

-Instructions to run a randomly generated risc-v instruction sequence on the simple CPU, and view waves forms with the Verilator/C++ testbench, useful for verification:
+Instructions to run a randomly generated risc-v instruction sequence on the simple CPU, and view wavesforms with the Verilator/C++ testbench:

-1. Generate libhex.so shared object with iss, for use with hex_gen
+1. Generate libhex.so shared object with instruction set simulator.
+(Hex gen passes randomly created instructions through simulator to check validity.)
    	* cd to iss directory
    	* Run make to create libhex.so
    	  * $ make